 This post is also available in: Svenska

 It is common for children to wet themselves.
 It is estimated that most children stop bedwetting at the age of 5 and stop daytime wetting at the age of 6.
 But many children can stop earlier than that.
 And some children will stop later.
-Wetting yourself as a schoolchild is often both embarrassing and hard, but there is help to be had.
+Wetting your pants as a schoolchild is often both embarrassing and annoying, but there is help to be had.

 Children who suddenly start wetting themselves again

 If a child who is dry, starts wetting themselves again, it may be due to several things.
-If the child at the same time seems thirsty and pees a lot, then you need to go to the medical center.
-Increased thirst and urinating a lot is the only symptom of diabetes in the early stages.
-A urine sample shows whether there is sugar in the urine.
-If there is sugar in the urine, go directly to the children’s emergency room.
-If there is no sugar in your urine, you can relax – it is not diabetes.
+If they also seem thirsty and pees a lot, then you need to take them to the medical center.
+Increased thirst and urination are symptoms of early stages of diabetes.
+A urine sample shows whether there is sugar in their urine.
+If there is sugar in their urine, go directly to the children’s emergency room.
+If there is no sugar in their urine, you can relax – it is not diabetes.

-How often does the child go to the bathroom?
+How often does your child go to the bathroom?

 A lot of kids wet themselves because they have been holding on all day.
 It is common for children to feel uncomfortable with the toilets at preschool or school.
 Some children may not mind the toilets, but are so committed to what they are doing that they forget to pee.
-When the child holds onto the pee, the bladder becomes tense and overcrowded.
-Sometimes a few drops seep out or when the child really cannot last longer, then they will have to let it go.
-An overcrowded bladder is also more easily affected by urinary tract infection, which can also lead to leakage.
+When a child holds onto their pee, their bladder becomes tense and overfull.
+Sometimes a few drops seep out.
+And when your child really cannot last any longer, then they will have to let it go.
+An overfull bladder is also more easily affected by urinary tract infection, which can also lead to leakage.

 Many children find tricks to hold on